Heian0/Heian0/README.md

 - I also love playing guitar, and am a big fan of RHCP, John Mayer, and Hendrix.
 You can check out some of my covers [here](https://www.instagram.com/ltrui_guitar).

 ### Current Projects
-- [LinuxShell](https://github.com/Heian0/LinuxShell): A custom Linux bash shell made from scratch using C.
+- [LeNESemu]: A
 - [Poker Assist]: A Windows desktop application created using C++ and ImGUI capable of visualizing bet probabilities in a real-time Texas Hold-Em poker game.
 Includes a training tool that rates user play and GTO strategy visualizers.

 ### Past Projects
+- [Assembly Tetris](): Arcade Tetris made using Assembly language.
+- [LinuxShell](https://github.com/Heian0/LinuxShell): A custom Linux bash shell made from scratch using C.
 - [FE Engine](https://github.com/Heian0/FE-Engine): A strategy game framework inspired by Nintendo's Fire Emblem series.

 ### Contacts